axolotl-chat/axolotl/README.md

 If you contribute new strings, please:

-- make them translatable using v-translate in the enclosing tag or wrap them in a <translate> tag
+- make them translatable
 - avoid linebreaks within one tag, that will break extracting the strings for translation
 - try to reduce formatting tags within translatable strings

+Translation is done by using the `easygettext` module.
+Detailed instructions how strings are made translatable are given here: [https://www.npmjs.com/package/easygettext](https://www.npmjs.com/package/easygettext).

+In short words, either use the `v-translate` keyword in the last tag enclosing the string or wrap your string in a `<translate>` tag as the last tag.
+If you need to make strings in the script section translatable, do it like this `this.$gettext("string")`.

+When adding new translatable strings with a PR, make sure to extract and update commands as instructed [here](docs/TRANSLATE.md).
+Then also commit the updated pot and po files containing the new strings.

 examples: